Why You Need a Clipboard Manager If You Use ChatGPT Every Day

 A clipboard manager keeps the pieces you actually use close to your keyboard.

-Why clipboard manager for ChatGPT issues happen
+Why do clipboard manager for ChatGPT issues happen?

 Most AI workflows are iterative, so the same prompt shell gets revised many times.